-Our second modification to standard CBT was to design the TEB skills to be used as skills, not therapy.
+Our second modification to standard CBT was that we designed the TEB skills to be used as skills, not therapy.
 Standard CBT is typically delivered by mental health providers, such as psychologists, social workers, and licensed mental health counselors (Weisz et al. 2017).
-However, many adults and youth do not have access to mental health providers because treatment with a mental health provider can be costly and there are just not enough trained professionals to meet the needs of everyone who could benefit from treatment.
+However, many adults and youth do not have access to mental health providers because treatment with a mental health provider can be costly, and there are just not enough trained professionals to meet the needs of everyone who could benefit from treatment.
 In addition, the stigma associated with therapy may lead to embarrassment and prevent people from seeking help from a mental health provider.
 To address these challenges, we designed the TEB skills so that anyone, with training, can learn and teach the skills.
 Professionals like you, who work on the front lines with youth, can learn and practice the skills by reading this curriculum and attending our training and coaching programs.
 You can then teach these skills to all youth in your work environment, whether it is a classroom, an after-school program, or the football field.
 We encourage you to think of these skills as universal strategies and to teach them to all youth with whom you work.
-By framing the TEB skills in this school bus or the street corner.
-They are universal skills designed to improve mental health and increase resilience for entire communities.

-"We designed the TEB skills to be used as skills, not therapy." way, you can reduce embarrassment and stigma about learning and practicing the skills.
+By framing the TEB skills in this way, you can reduce embarrassment and stigma about learning and practicing the skills.
 In addition, you can provide all youth with the opportunity to improve their mental health and increase their resilience by learning these strategies.

 To summarize, the TEB skills are tools and strategies that come from CBT (cognitive behavioral therapy).
 The skills are both transdiagnostic (they can help with multiple problems at the same time) and modular (they can be used in any order).
-Furthermore, the TEB skills can be taught to anyone, anywhere, including at schools, workplaces, community centers, and camps-and even on the
+Furthermore, the TEB skills can be taught to anyone, anywhere, including in schools, workplaces, community centers, and camps-and even on the school bus or the street corner.
+They are universal skills designed to improve mental health and increase resilience for entire communities.